A truly bucolic cycle ride

 Once in Châteauneuf-sur-Charente, you’re in the Cognac wine-growing area.
 The next stops are iconic destinations inextricably connected with a spirit that’s world-famous.
 Jarnac and Cognac are home to major Cognac producers including Hennessy, Rémy Martin and Courvoisier.
 Here, the countryside is stunning and the living is easy!

-After Cognac, you’ll follow the Charente for a while before leaving the river behind to reach the village of Merpins, where the remains of an abbey and a castle which once guarded the route to Cognac may be found.
+After Cognac, you’ll follow the Charente for a while before leaving the river behind to reach the village of Merpins.
+Here, the remains of an abbey and a castle which once guarded the route to Cognac may be found.

 Little by little, the cycle path takes you deeper into Charente-Maritime.
 You’re sure to feel the pull of the ocean already.
-Before taking in a lungful of that good sea air, you’ll stop off in Saintes, which was founded by the Romans and boasts much Romanesque architecture.
+Before taking in a lungful of that good sea air, you’ll stop off in Saintes.
+It was founded by the Romans and boasts much Romanesque architecture.
 Look out for the Arch of Germanicus on the banks of the Charente and don’t miss the Gallo-Roman amphitheatre.

 The Abbaye-aux-Dames, one of the most delightful places in Charentes, has a particularly original secret, a musical merry-go-round featuring a Basilisk.

 You should always feel free to leave the bike behind now and again on the Flow Vélo cycle route – there are so many things to do and places to see.
-For example, there’s the Lapidiales in Port d’Envaux, an open-air sculpture park that’s showcased an ever-changing procession of works by sculptors from all around the world over the last two decades.
+For example, there’s the Lapidiales in Port d’Envaux.
+This open-air sculpture park showcased an ever-changing procession of works by sculptors from all around the world over the last two decades.

 The next destination is picture-perfect Saint-Savinien-sur-Charente, which is both a Petite Cité de Caractère (boasting a rich architectural heritage) and a ‘village d’artistes’ with its own arts centre.
-Take your time and admire the flower-bedecked quays of the river port against a backdrop of fine townhouses; stroll through the narrow streets of the old quarter and make the most of the outdoor activities centre on the île de la grenouillette, complete with its own miniature port.
+Take your time and admire the flower-bedecked quays of the river port against a backdrop of fine townhouses.
+Stroll through the narrow streets of the old quarter.
+Make the most of the outdoor activities centre on the île de la grenouillette, complete with its own miniature port.

 Next stop, Rochefort.
 This ‘ville d’Art et d’Histoire’ invites you to join it on an adventure on the high seas with the help of its two star attractions: the Corderie Royale (the Royal ropeworks) and the frigate Hermione.
 This ship is a replica of the famous ship that took General La Fayette to the United States – when it’s in port it’s a must-see.
 The Royal ropeworks is housed in an impressive building that was the longest manufacturing facility in Europe in the 17th century, where you can learn all about how rigging used to be made.
 Once past the old arsenal, it’s a short ride to see the town’s ferry bridge, the only working all-metal transporter bridge still in existence in France.
 Next comes a journey through marshland, set against the magical backdrop of the Charente River estuary.